-The Writing and Math Labs are a free service available to all students.
+The Writing and Mathematics Labs are a free service available to all students.
 The Writing Lab Instructor will meet with you one-on-one in a friendly environment to assist you with essay planning, to review written work with you, and to provide assistance with specific writing problems.
-You can reach the Writing Lab by email at writing@algomau.ca.

-The Math Lab is open to all students who need help with calculations, theories and formulas.
-For more information contact the Learning Centre at learning@algomau.ca.
+The MATH Lab is open to all students who need help with calculations, theories and formulas.
+For more information contact the Learning Centre (learning@algomau.ca).